karljakoblarsson/karljakoblarsson.github.io/_posts/2014-10-31-spotify-bio.md

 =========
 ![Me at lundakarnevalen 2014]({{ site.url }}/images/karljakoblarsson-lunda14.jpg)

+The picture is of me at Lundakarnevalen 2014.
+Playing drums with my dear orchestra AllianceOrchestret.

 This (obviously) not complete.
 I only heard about this event yesterday and didn't have time for more than to fill out the signup form.
-I guessed (hoped) that you wouldnt get to it before I could fix it.
+I guessed (hoped) that you wouldnt get here before I could fix it.

+I am Karl Jakob Larsson.
+Right now I live in Gothenburg to study engineering at Chalmers.